-Object Description Transmit to Client The packets number that relayed packets from server to client.
-Transmit Error The packets number that erroneously sent packets to servers.
-Receive from Client The packets number that received packets from server.
-Receive Agent Option The packets number that received packets with relay agent information option.
-Replace Agent Option The packets number that replaced received packets with relay agent information option.
-Keep Agent Option The packets number that kept received packets with relay agent information option.
-Drop Agent Option The packets number that dropped received packets with relay agent information option.
+Object Description Transmit to Client The packets number that is relayed from server to client.
+Transmit Error The packets number that is erroneously sent to servers.
+Receive from Client The packets number that is received from server.
+Receive Agent Option The packets number that is received with relay agent information option.
+Replace Agent Option The packets number that is replaced with relay agent information option.
+Keep Agent Option The packets number that keeps relay agent information option.
+Drop Agent Option The packets number that drops relay agent information option.

-Auto-refresh \square : Check this box to refresh the Page automatically.
+Auto-refresh : Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.
-Refresh: Click to refresh the Page immediately.
+Refresh Click to refresh the page immediately.
 Clear : Clears all statistics.